 WESTLAKE VILLAGE, Calif.: 12 October 2015 — Satisfaction with automotive manufacturer (OEM) and third-party automotive websites is higher across all aspects of the online experience among shoppers who use smartphones with larger screens, called phablets, according to the J.D.
 Power 2015 Automotive Mobile Site Study.SM

-The study, now in its third year, has been redesigned to capture details on content and tool usage while measuring what content is most effective on OEM and third-party automotive websites on a smartphone during the vehicle-shopping process.
+The study captures details on content and tool usage while measuring what is most effective on OEM and third-party automotive websites on a smartphone during the vehicle-shopping process.
 The study examines website usefulness across four key measures (in order of importance): information/content, navigation, appearance and speed.
 Satisfaction is calculated on a 1,000-point scale.

 Automotive Mobile Site Rankings

 - Acura ranks highest with a score of 812